aipowerorg/aipowerorg.github.io/docs/intro/features.md

 sidebar_position: 2
 ---

-This page provides an overview of the main features available in AIP.
+This page provides an overview of the main features available in AI Power.

 ## Chatbot